agersant/crystal/docs/api/assets/map.md

 The content of object layers will be spawned as [entities](/crystal/api/ecs/entity).
 The entity class to spawn can be chosen by setting the `type` property in Tiled objects (eg. `"Chest"`).
 The constructor for these entities will receive one table containing:

 - The `x` and `y` position of the entity.
 - A [love.Shape](https://love2d.org/wiki/Shape) representing the entity's location.
-Only rectangles are supported so far.
+Only rectangles are supported.
 - Any other property specified in Tiled.

 ## Constructor